Download the PHP package mvrk/icenberg without Composer

 What is it?

-Icenberg is an attempt to clean up ACF Flexible content block templates which often involve a lot of repetition and logic tangled up in presentation, in true WordPress style.
+Icenberg is an opinionated abstraction for ACF Fields in WordPress.
+It cleans up and simplifies ACF Flexible content and ACF Gutenberg block templates which often involve a lot of repetition and logic tangled up in presentation (in true WordPress style).

-Using Icenberg's methods we can render any acf fields complete with BEM classes and settings in a clean(er) OO fashion, while still allowing us to do things the old fashioned way if necessary.
+Using Icenberg's methods we can render acf fields complete with BEM classes and settings in a clean(er) object oriented fashion, while still allowing us to do things the old fashioned way if necessary.

-It is designed to be used primarily with flexible content fields as it asumes the existance of 'the row' but could also work within non-flexible groups and repeaters, in theory.
+It is designed to be used primarily with flexible content fields and ACF Gutenberg blocks but works with any field including option fields.
+It could also work within other scenarios, in theory.

 Getting Started